Article Summary

 The first step in opening an online bank account is to decide on the type of account you want.
 Do you need a checking account for everyday expenses, a savings account to build wealth, or both?

-Understanding the difference between checking and savings accounts can help with choosing the right option for your needs.
+Understanding the difference between checking and savings accounts may help with choosing the right option for your needs.

-For example, a checking account makes paying bills and everyday expenses easy, while a savings account pays you with interest that can help your savings grow.
-If you're looking to build a strong financial cushion, a savings account could be ideal, but if everyday transactions are a primary concern, a checking account is likely the best option.
+For example, a checking account makes paying bills and everyday expenses easy, while a savings account pays you with interest that may help your savings grow.
+If you're looking to build a strong financial cushion, a savings account could prove ideal, but if managing everyday transactions are a primary concern, a checking account is likely the best option.

 If you’re considering both, an option like PNC’s Virtual Wallet® offers a combination of a primary checking account for spending, a secondary checking account for short-term planning, and savings account for long-term growth.